As technology evolves, home security gets smarter and more efficient.

 - Should be equipped with all necessary protocols and software to operate your devices from one app.

-- You will want to make sure your device will sync with your hub.
-While they work with a many devices, they won’t work for absolutely anything.
+- You will want to make sure the other devices (lights, security cameras, etc.) will sync with your hub.
+While they work with a many devices, they won’t work for absolutely everything.

 - Dedicated smart home hubs have been losing popularity as the new voice assistant hubs have taken over (think Google and Amazon).